Genomics-HSE/deepgene/README.md

 ## Config files

 Usually for training DL models big amount of parameters have to be set.
-You can do it by hard-coding them directly inside your code but it is not a good practice.
-The better way is to use separate files which contain configuration parameters outside of your main code.
+You can do it by hard-coding them directly inside your code, but it is not a good practice.
+The better way is to use separate files which contain configuration parameters outside your main code.
 In our framework three configuration files could to be provided:
 <ul>
   <li>model.gin</li>
   <li>data.gin</li>